accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate pre-recorded time-only, audio or synchronised media on the screen.
+1. Locate pre-recorded synchronised or audio only or video only time-based media on the screen.
 1. Check
 	- a text passage (a title or paragraph, for example) that identifies the time-based media immediately precedes or follows it;
 	- that the text passage is located outside the media content player.